opensvc/docs.opensvc.com/source/agent.migration.19.rst

 Remove ``DEFAULT.autostart_node``
 =================================

 Previously used for primary node definition at service startup, this parameter is now obsolete.
-This feature is now managed by the service placement policy.
+This feature is now managed by the service placement policy and ``orchestrate``.
 The placement policy algorithm is responsible of primary node identification, so make sure the placement policy produce the same behaviour.

-When using ``nodes_order`` (default) placement policy, the service will start on the first node declared in the ``DEFAULT.nodes`` parameter.
+When using ``nodes order`` (default) placement policy, the service will start on the first node declared in the ``DEFAULT.nodes`` parameter.

 Example::